 If you’re looking for local culture, probably the best place to stay in Dunwoody is Le Meridien Atlanta Perimeter located in the heart of Perimeter Center.
 Le Meridien is a boutique resort that features modern art with hints of old European heritage, but the focus at Le Meridien hotels is representing the local culture and art scene, which is incorporated into its design, décor, restaurants and events.
 Portico Global Cuisine is the hotel’s upscale dining restaurant surrounded by glass windows and a terrace.
 All ingredients are locally sourced and served fresh.
 Also, Le Meridien hosts events at least once a month at “The Hub,” which is the lobby transformed into a gathering space where locals and guests alike gather and try creative drinks, delicious food and often contribute to a local charity or cause.

 There are a variety of other things to do, taste and experience in Dunwoody that you can’t do anywhere else.
-Take Alon’s Bakery and Market on Ashford Dunwoody Road, for example.
-Alon’s has been a local favorite in Dunwoody for years, and its shelves are stacked with gourmet snacks, produce, cheese, wine, olives and pastries—many made by local Dunwoody and Atlanta artisans.
-It also serves freshly made breakfasts, lunch sandwiches, bread and desserts that can be enjoyed inside or outdoors on Alon’s patio.
+Take E. 48th Street Market on Ashford Lane, for example.
+E. 48th has been a local favorite in Dunwoody for years, and its shelves are stacked with Italian produce, artisan cheese, and olive oil directly imported from Italy.
+They also serve freshly made sandwiches, pizza, and your favorite traditional Italian pasta dishes.
+Top off your visit with a cannoli or éclair, you won't regret it.

 Finally, for a fun evening, take part in a hands-on artistic experience at Eclipse di Luna, a tapas bar that hosts “Canvas By U” weekly painting courses where participants learn the art of painting a landscape or still objects while enjoying a sample of the restaurants excellent tapas and drinks.
 When the class ends, plan to stay for a while to try some menu items like Paella de Verduras, Queso Frito con Miel (fried goat cheese), and Chuletas De Borrego (grilled lamb with mint).
 Eclipse di Luna is one of the area’s coolest local restaurants, with troves of decorative hanging lamps and numerous paintings on its wall by local artists.
 On the weekends, the restaurant transforms into a fun cocktail spot with live music and a dance floor.

-For a culinary and cultured experience unlike any other, visit Vino Venue and Painting With A Twist.
+For a culinary and cultured experience unlike any other, visit Vino Venue.
 Vino Venue is a relaxed and unassuming cool spot with self-serve wine tasting.
 Purchase a pre-filled money card and pour samples of red and white wines from machines that deliver samples in one-, three- or six-ounce pours.
 Small plates of cheese and other snacks are available on the menu to complement the wines or enjoy a savory meal from their ever-changing menu of chef inspired dishes.
-After dinner, venture to Painting With A Twist for a one-of-a-kind wine and paint experience.
-Artists will walk you through the necessary steps to paint a work of art from blank canvas to beautiful masterpiece.
-Be sure to grab a bottle from Vino Venue because this class is B.Y.O.Beverage.

 Day 3: Art for All Ages